lightweavr/aws-bootcamp-cruddur-2023/aws/cfn/README.md

 ## CDK Managed
 Thumbnail creation is managed by CDK, check the folder `thumbing-serverless-cdk`.

-The S3 bucket created by this is used in sam/presign.yml
+The S3 bucket created by this is hardcoded in sam/presign.yml

 ## Unmanaged
 * ECR repo creation